 An enclosed cat patio—or catio, if you will—is an essential new home feature to provide your indoor cat with a safe place to enjoy the sun.
 Simply add outdoor fencing to your patio or deck.
 Adding climbing posts and perches will also encourage your kitty to get some extra exercise while she's enjoying the great outdoors.

 While there's no doubt we love our furry friends, living with pets often means dealing with pet hair all over the house.
 One new home feature dedicated to combating all that hair is a central vacuum cleaning system.
 With a central vacuum cleaning system and multiple outlets throughout the home, cleaning up pet hair is as simple as sweeping it into the vacuum outlet.

 Interested in adding pet-friendly elements to your new home design?
-Hibbs Homes can help!
-As a premier home builder in the St. Louis area, our team has what it takes to build a home that’s comfortable for you and your pet!
+Hibbs Luxury Homes can help!
+Our experienced team can help you develop a design fit for you and your furry friend!
 Contact our team for more information.